gotthardp/rabbitmq-coap-pubsub/README.md

 ### Quick Introduction

+RabbitMQ will listen for UDP packets on port 5683.
-You may use the command-line tool from [libcoap](https://libcoap.net/).
-You can perform all standard operations:
+You can use the command-line tool from [libcoap](https://libcoap.net/), or any other CoAP client and perform all standard operations:

  - Obtain the `/ps` subtree by `GET /.well-known/core?rt=core.ps`
    <pre>
    $ ./coap-client coap://127.0.0.1/.well-known/core?rt=core.ps